fwilkens/gem_stream/README.md

 # GemStream

-TODO:
-- rename to something less likely to name clash?
-- write readme

-GemStream is a gem that allows you to track the publishing of new gem versions on Rubygem.org.
+GemStream is a gem that allows you to follow along as new gems are published on Rubygems.org.

 ## Installation